fabiopalumbo/test-agilemonkeys/README.md

 * Convert to a piece of report string
 * Persist in the RDBMS (SQL)
 * Query data when generating the report
-Concat the string data and persist as a file to disk